shahramyalameha/burai/docs/source/how_to_use_burai.rst

 1. Menu bar
 ^^^^^^^^^^^

-menu bar include the links of Quantum ESPRESSO solver's manual and BURAI's one, and proxy server setting.
+menu bar includes the links of Quantum ESPRESSO solver's manual and BURAI's one, and proxy server setting.

 .. image:: ../img/imgWindowStructure_menubar.png
    :scale: 80 %